httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 A client might wait for a limited duration to receive a 104 (Upload Resumption Supported) interim response before starting to transmit the request content.
 This way, the client can learn about the resource's support for resumable uploads and/or the upload URL.
 This is conceptually similar to how a client might wait for a 100 (Continue) interim response (see {{Section 10.1.1 of HTTP}}) before committing to work.

-### Upgrading To Resumable Uploads
+### Upgrading To Resumable Uploads {#upgrading-uploads}

 Optimistic upload creation allows clients and servers to automatically upgrade non-resumable uploads to resumable ones.
 In a non-resumable upload, the representation is transferred in a single request, usually `POST` or `PUT`, without any ability to resume from interruptions.
-The client can offer the server to upgrade such a request to a resumable upload (see {{feature-detection}}) by adding the `Upload-Complete: ?1` header field to the original request.
-The `Upload-Length` header field SHOULD be added if the upload's final size is known upfront.
+The client can offer the server to upgrade such a request to a resumable upload by adding the `Upload-Complete: ?1` header field to the original request.
+The `Upload-Length` header field SHOULD be added if the representation data's length is known upfront.
 The request is not changed otherwise.

 A server that supports resumable uploads at the target URI can create a resumable upload resource and send its upload URL in a `104 (Upload Resumption Supported)` interim response for the client to resume the upload after interruptions.
 A server that does not support resumable uploads or does not want to upgrade to a resumable upload for this request ignores the `Upload-Complete: ?1` header.
 The transfer then falls back to a non-resumable upload without additional cost.